 Schema therapy type is an integrative type of treatment that draws elements from cognitive behavioral therapy, attachment theory, etc. Going to therapy may be difficult for people who live in places where lockdown is strict or when you live with immunocompromised people.

-Luckily, there are startups dedicated to mental health which can guide you in your mental health journey.
+Luckily, there are mental health startups that can guide you in your mental health journey.
 It is possible to untangle complicated misconceptions and thoughts to improve your quality of life through therapy ultimately.